Marketing can be a bit like gambling.

 Some of those gambles crush it because they struck gold with the new channel connecting with the right audience.

 Each year brings a few of these big new opportunities.
-This post will outline some of our predictions for those new opportunities and trends that will emerge into 2018.
+This post will outline some of our predictions for those new opportunities and trends that will emerge this year.

 What predictions came true and which ones started with a bang, but ultimately fizzled out?
 Let’s take a closer look: